DavidDStacey/hotel-cancel-pred/README.md

 ## General Info:

 Hotel cancelation prediction web app created using python.
-It was trained using a random forest classifier and is hosted on heroku.
+It was trained using a random forest classifier using [this data](https://www.kaggle.com/jessemostipak/hotel-booking-demand).

 ## Technologies: